smo-key/notebookgenie/templates/readme.md

 item.name | `My Checklist Item`
 item.checked | `true` or `false`

+#### Getting front matter

+If a list called `Trello2LaTeX Front Matter` exists in the board, the list will not be rendered, but the LaTeX form of the list will be available as `b.frontmatter`.
+Cards placed in the list will render as sections and the description to each card will also render as LaTeX.

+Try creating this list on your board to try it out!
+All features of standard markdown are supported.
+This feature is only available when the entire board is built.

 #User API
 User-defined variables allows the user to set the values for use in the TeX file.
 These variables are read in JSON format from `template.yml`, given to the user, and the result is then passed to the TeX file.